Algorithms for Massive Data -- Lecture Notes: Bloom filters

+Bloom filters (as well as the other filters introduced in this chapter) may return a wrong answer on membership queries, with small probability:

+\begin{definition} Let $S$ be the set represented by the filter.
+Suppose we test membership of an element $x$ in $S$, using the filter. \begin{itemize} \item If $x\notin S$ but the filter reports that $x$ belongs to $S$, we say that the filter has generated a \emph{False Positive} (FP).
+We denote with PFP the probability of having a false positive. \item If $x \in S$ but the filter reports that $x$ does not belong to $S$, we say that the filter has generated a \emph{False Negative} (FN).
+We denote with PFN the probability of having a false negative. \end{itemize} \end{definition}

-Bloom filters do not support \emph{delete} operations (\emph{counting Bloom filters} do: see Section \ref{sec:counting bloom}).
-Bloom filters guarantee a bounded one-sided error probability on membership queries, as long as the maximum capacity of the filter is not exceeded: if $x\in S$, a membership query returns \texttt{YES} with probability 1.
-If $x\notin S$, a membership query returns \texttt{NO} with probability at least $1-\delta$, for any parameter $0<\delta<1$ (the \emph{failure probability}) chosen at initialization time. \emph{Insert} queries always succeed.
-The filter uses $\Theta(m \log (1/\delta))$ bits of space to store $m$ elements from a universe of cardinality $n$: notice that this space is independent from $n$ and breaks the lower bound of $m\log(n/m) + O(m)$ bits when $\delta$ is not too small (for example: if $\delta$ does not depend on $n$ and $m$, i.e. if $\delta$ is a constant) and $n$ is much larger than $m$ (which is typically the case: for example, if the universe is the set of all IPv4 address, then $n=2^{32}$ but typically we are going to store $m \ll n$ addresses in the set).
+Bloom filters guarantee a bounded one-sided error probability on membership queries, as long as the maximum capacity $m$ of the filter is not exceeded: $PFP > 0$ and $PFN = 0$.
+We will denote with symbol $\delta = PFP$ the false positive probability.
+As we show next, the Bloom filter uses $\Theta(m \log (1/\delta))$ bits of space to store at most $m$ elements ($m$ is the maximum filter capacity) from a universe of cardinality $n$.
+Notice that this space is independent from $n$ and breaks the lower bound of $m\log(n/m) + O(m)$ bits when $\delta$ is not too small (for example: if $\delta$ does not depend on $n$ and $m$, i.e. if $\delta$ is a constant) and $n$ is much larger than $m$ (which is typically the case: for example, if the universe is the set of all IPv4 addresses, then $n=2^{32}$ but typically we are going to store $m \ll n$ addresses in the set).